jankotek/mapdb-site/doc/caches.rst

 Clear cache
 -----------

-If you only use MapDB in batches, you can reduce cache memory overhead, by clearing cache at end of batch:
+If you use MapDB in batch operations, you can reduce cache memory overhead, by clearing cache at end of batch each batch.
+If cache is empty, it gets faster populated by new content from new batch:

 .. code:: java